mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 In between spoonfuls, he asked, "Why have you come back to a place like this?"

 "I spent three ma'to here.
 My journey here began like most people here - a slave and a kanosin addict.
 The stuff is produced here by slave labor and then smugglers bring it to the mainland.
 It's a vicious cycle that I got caught up in.
-Before I was a Kanosin addict, I was a doctor - one of the best in Shaki harbor.
+Before I was a Kanosin addict, I was a doctor - one of the best in Rudjan.
 I would often see addicts that had come directly from Ulukoma looking to escape their addiction and I developed my own treatment protocol that worked very well.
 In a stupidly brazen move, I decided to test it on myself to prove to my peers how effective it was, but I underestimated the importance of an external motivator and I was unable to pull out of it."

 "You were the cause of your own suffering."